Mission

 The student body represents 114 different countries speaking 79 different languages.

-2022 Florida State Assessment (FSA) and End-of-Course (EOC) St. Johns County School District State Rankings:
+2023 Florida Assessment of Student Thinking (FAST), End-of-Course (EOC), and Statewide Science Assessment St. Johns County School District State Rankings:

-- First in state in Math: 3rd grade, 7th grade (tied), Second in state in Math: 4th, 5th and 6th grades.
-Fourth in state in Math: 8th grade
+• First in state in Math: 3rd grade, 4th grade (tied), and 8thgrade; Second in state in Math: 5th and 6th grades; Eighth in state in Math: 7th grade (tied)

-- First in state in Science: 8th grade, Second in state in Science: 5th grade
+• First in state in Science: 5th and 8th grade

-- First in state in EOC exams: Algebra 1, Biology 1, Geometry and US History.
-Second in state in EOC exams: Civics
+• First in state in EOC exams: Algebra 1, Biology 1, Civics, and US History; Third in the state in EOC exams: Geometry (tied)

-2021 AP Exams – the average AP test score in St. Johns County was 3.1 which exceeded the national average of 2.8
+2023 AP Exams – the average AP test score in St. Johns County was 3.2 *The St. Johns data is current; however, national comparison data is generally not available until late fall (October/November).

 Second in the state out of 67 districts – in total school accountability points for the past nine years and is one of only two districts in Florida with a grade of A each year since 2010